lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Case control
 ^^^^^^^^^^^^

-Finally, we need to set some control parameters in system/controlDict.
-Open it and explore the values
+Finally, we need to set some control parameters in :code:`system/controlDict`.
+Open it and explore the values.

 .. code-block:: bash